Connormgs/Simply-ITGMania/README.md

 Restart the game after picking your color for the background to properly change

+Press up-left arrows to open the expanded panedisplay with the chart breakdown, press down-right to close it.

 Huge thanks to jose_varela for making the SM5 ITG2 theme and helping me out with a few issues along the way.

 Big thanks to sheepychris, Ian Underwood, and teejusb for helping me solve problems with this theme.